Donna Wilson MBACP Registered

 I hold a PG Diploma in Psychotherapeutic Counselling from Metanoia Institute, London.
 A psychotherapeutic training is lengthy and supports me to work at depth with complex issues.
 My core training has extended to an MSc in Humanistic Psychotherapy at Metanoia Institute, London, affiliated with Middlesex University.

 Alongside private practice I have worked within local charitable organisations for several years.
 This reflects my commitment to provide mental health support to those who may not ordinarily have access to psychological services.
-I currently hold an Honorary Contract within an NHS Eating Disorders Department.
+I have completed an honorary contract as visiting psychotherapist in an NHS eating disorders department.
+This has given me a unique insight into the complexities of disordered eating.

 I am a registered member of the BACP (British Association for Counsellors and Psychotherapists) and abide by its Ethical Framework for Good Practice in Counselling and Psychotherapy www.BACP.org.